edisonaugusthy/background-changer/README.md

 # background-changer
-Chrome extension to change background color
+Chrome extension to change background color of the active tab